DaveBitter/portfolio/content/articles/articles.md

 ---
 items:
   - body: >-
-      I often come across Number Code Inputs on various websites used for security measures, voucher codes and more.
-These Number Code Inputs often have a bit more functionality behind them then you might think at first.
-Let's create our own as an exercise.

       ![Number Code Input](/img/articles/number-code-input-html-css-js.gif)*Number Code Input*

       As you can see, the core functionality of these inputs is to enter one number at a time.
 The building of that happy flow can be quite easy to do.
 When playing around we can see that there a quite a few more functionalities.
 Let's first set the requirements: